stackitcloud/stackit-cli/docs/stackit_beta_public-ip_list.md

 ## stackit beta public-ip list

-Lists all public IPs of a project
+Lists all Public IPs of a project

 ### Synopsis

-Lists all public IPs of a project.
+Lists all Public IPs of a project.

 ```
 stackit beta public-ip list [flags]